 What We Do

 Ongoing planning efforts result in recent updates to the boundaries of most of the parks to better address resource protection and facility needs.
 In some cases, new natural heritage inventories have identified lands that should be protected adjacent to the parks.
-In other cases, master plans have been expanded to provide land more suitable for development of park facilities, to more effectively buffer park resources and activities from incompatible activities on adjacent lands, or to tie an existing park to other conservation lands for a creation of a larger protected complex.
-Nearly half of the units on the system are smaller than 2,000 acres and 25 of the units are larger than 3,000 acres.
+In other cases, master plans have been expanded to provide land more suitable for the development of park facilities, to more effectively buffer park resources and activities from incompatible activities on adjacent lands, or to tie an existing park to other conservation lands for a creation of a larger protected complex.
+Nearly half of the units on the system are smaller than 2,000 acres and more than 30 units are larger than 3,000 acres.
 As a result, activities on the landscape beyond park boundaries increasingly affect the ecological integrity of the parks.
-A long range goal in park protection is to maintain the ecological viability of the parks by encouraging the environmental compatibility of activities on surrounding lands.
+A long-range goal in park protection is to maintain the ecological viability of the parks by encouraging the environmental compatibility of activities on surrounding lands.

 N.C.
 Division of Parks and Recreation